Chapter 13: Travelers

 “How…?
 Why…?”
 David’s eyes were as wide as saucers.

-She deepened her voice, taking on that which she used as Tomas.
+She deepened her voice.
 “It’s the easiest way to hide in plain sight.”

 “The act must be complete.
 Your father is being hunted.
 Those pursuing him would, should they find me, use me against him.
 So, I disguise myself.
 I became so good at playing a man that I kept at it.
 But,” she hesitated, “there are some things you need to know before committing yourself to the Knights.
 It is not the only possible path that lies before you.”